mardiros/blacksmith/README.rst

-Consuming an API, is not just about doing HTTP requests, it has to be designed for failure, monitoring, and service discovery with an elegant abstraction. aioli aims to provide a solution for developers to write clean client code, and for ops to monitor api calls on the client side.
+Consuming an API, is not just about doing HTTP requests, it has to be designed for failure, monitoring, and service discovery with an elegant abstraction. blacksmith aims to provide a solution for developers to write clean client code, and for ops to monitor api calls on the client side.

-What is Aioli
+What is Blacksmith
 -------------

-Aioli is a declarative tool for REST Api.
+Blacksmith is a declarative tool for REST Api.

 In a REST API, resources are declared under HTTP routes, and every http verb as its own definition.

-In Aioli, every resources are bound to schemas that define request and response, in order abstract HTTP.
+In Blacksmith, every resources are bound to schemas that define request and response, in order abstract HTTP.

 This is a common concept for SQL table with ORM, where tables are bound to models,